Chief Justice Frye Diversity Fellowship

 Chief Justice Henry E. Frye

 Chief Justice Henry E. Frye has blazed many trails in his distinguished career.
 His journey is remarkable, from the small town of Ellerbe, North Carolina, to the state’s highest court as the first Black chief justice.
 One turning point: On his wedding date in 1956, Justice Frye visited the clerk’s office in Ellerbe to register to vote.
-He was denied registration for failure to pass a “literacy test”—although he had graduated with highest honors from NC A&T University, had just been admitted to UNC Law School, and was a veteran officer.
+He was denied registration for failure to pass a “literacy test”—although he had graduated with highest honors from NC A&T University, had just been admitted to UNC Law School, and was a veteran of the U.S. Air Force at the rank of captain.
 Justice Frye went on to graduate with honors from UNC Law in 1959, the first Black person to enter UNC as a 1L.
 In 1963, he joined the U.S. Attorney’s Office in the Middle District of North Carolina as one of the first Black federal prosecutors in the South.
 Justice Frye won election to the North Carolina General Assembly in 1968—the first Black person to do so since 1899.
 After serving in the NC House and the Senate, he was appointed to the North Carolina Supreme Court in 1983.
 Justice Frye was the first Black jurist to sit on the state’s highest bench.
 In 1999, he became the court’s first Black chief justice.
 Justice Frye’s “firsts” encompass business as well: he established and led the first Black-owned bank in Greensboro.
 After seventeen years on the bench, Justice Frye joined Brooks Pierce in 2001.
 Now retired from private practice at 85, he remains actively involved in vital community efforts, including a nonpartisan redistricting initiative by a committee of retired judges.
 He continues to advise and inspire each of us at Brooks Pierce.
-We hope that the Frye Diversity Fellowship will inspire a new generation of diverse law students to pursue excellence and dare to be first.
+We hope that the Frye Diversity Fellowship will inspire a new generation of law students to pursue excellence and dare to be first.